-c) Services

-"Services" refers to revenue from managing energy and water supplies in the shopping malls.

-d) Revenue from assignments to appropriated

-Revenues from the transfer of rights of use to tenants and usufruct of ideal fractions of the parking of Shopping Bonsucesso, Parque Shopping Maia and Shopping Suzano are appropriated to P&L according with the respective term of the first lease agreement, or rights of use agreement, or the usufruct agreement.
+- b) Parking lots"Parking lots" refers to the revenue from exploiting parking lots. - c) Services "Services" refers to revenue from managing energy and water supplies in the shopping malls. - d) Revenues from the transfer of rights to be appropriated Revenues from the transfer of rights of use to tenants and usufruct of ideal fractions of the parking of Shopping Bonsucesso, Parque Shopping Maia and Shopping Suzano are appropriated to P&L according with the respective term of the first lease agreement, or rights of use agreement, or the usufruct agreement.

 2.21.
-Investment property in negotiation for sale
+Investment property in negotiation for sale (disposal)

-When the Company is committed to a sale plan for the disposal of an investment property, these assets are classified for current assets, following the premises of CPC 28 - Investment Properties.
+When the Company is committed to a sale plan for the sale of investment property, these assets are classified for current assets, following the premises of CPC 28 - Investment property and CPC 31 Non-current assets held for sale.
 Investment property must be written off (removed from the balance sheet) in the disposal or when the investment property is permanently withdrawn from use and no economic benefit is expected from its disposal.

 2.22.
-Basic and diluted Profit/Loss per Share
+Basic and diluted Profit/Loss by stock

-In compliance with Technical Standard CPC 41 (IAS 33), basic profit or loss per share is calculated by taking into account the income for the period or year and the weighted average of outstanding shares in the respective period or year.
-In the Company's case, the diluted profit or loss per share is equal to the basic profit or loss per share, once the Company does not have any potential dilutive common or preferred shares.
+In compliance with Technical Standard CPC 41 (IAS 33), basic profit or loss per share is calculated by taking into account the income for the year and the weighted average of outstanding shares in the respective year.
+In the Company's case, the diluted profit or loss per share is equal to the basic profit or loss per share, once the Company does not have any potential dilutive common or preferred stock.